8 Designs for Knitting: Free Patterns for Beginners and Easy Knitting Stashbusters

 These four stitches are perfect to start with, especially garter stitch and stockinette stitch.
 These are used in so many different types of projects, and they're pretty easy to master.

-Other Knit and Purl Combination Stitches
+Knit and Purl Combination Stitches

 Once you've mastered the basics, these knit and purl combinations are a great next step.
 Whether you're learning the bobble stitch, trying your hand at condo knitting, or mastering the waffle stitch, these video tutorials below are great for those who want to try patterns that are more complex.

-- How to Knit a Kitchener Stitch
+- How to Knit Linen Stitch

-- How to Knit a Waffle Stitch
+- How to Knit a Two Color Linen Stitch

 - Easy Zig Zag Slip Stitch Pattern

-- How to Knit a Box Stitch
+- How To Knit the Crocodile Stitch

 - How to Knit the Brick Stitch

-- How to Knit the Popcorn Stitch
+- How to Knit the Heel Stitch

 Ribbing and cable stitches are great for making sweaters, cardigans, and scarves alike.
 They're definitely a little more on the advanced side of the stitch spectrum, but the results that they produce are stunning.
 If you're looking to step up your knitting game, give one of these stitches a try, and you'll be a master knitter in no time.